A SHOT-BY-SHOT ANALYSIS

 Hugh Kenner's plan of Joyce's Ulysses provides the following: that the hour of the 10th chapter, "Wandering Rocks", is 3 p.m., its technic is the labyrinth, and included in its correspondences is "Asiatic Bank" which is the Asiatic Bank of the Bosphorus.

 I've already stressed in my other analyses of Kubrick's works that I think the myths of Daedalus appear repeatedly (maze, minotaur).
 The repetitive image since Humbert and Lolita have taken to the road again is wings.
 The winged A. Winged Pegasus.
-This could be a rephrasing of Icarus.
-It's Kubrick who has planted the Joyce novel in Lolita's things.
+This could be a rephrasing of Icarus, Daedalus' son who was imprisoned in the maze with him in a curious parallel to the Minotaur having been imprisoned in the maze, the maze also having been used as confinement for its creator and his son.

 I'm more interested in Lolita being in Room 3 with the Asiatic Flu and Humbert soon trying to check her out at about 3:05 a.m. in the morning only to find she is gone.
-These fit in with correspondences in the "Wandering Rock's" chapter of Ulysses.
-I think it's also interesting that Kubrick has had the car (in green screen) take what seems to be this swerving treacherous pass through what what looks like the Badlands of South Dakota, which is not treacherous but is made here to look like it is.
+I see correspondences with the "Wandering Rock's" chapter of Ulysses which has 3:00 as its hour, the labyrinth is its technic, and a correspondance is the Asiatic Bank.
+I think it's also interesting that Kubrick has had the car (in rear screen projection) take what seems to be this swerving treacherous pass through the Badlands of South Dakota, which is not treacherous but is made here to look like it is, reminding of the treacherous Wandering Rocks.

 Several times, the contention with Lolita at Beardsley was where was she between the hours of 2 and 4 when she was supposed to be at her piano lessons with Ms. Starch, and here we have again the number 3 playing prominently with Lolita's final departure from Humbert.